zs6stn/zs6stn.github.io/_pages/bulletin-readers.md

 redirect_from:
   - /bulletins/
 ---
-This club bulletin is broadcast every Sunday at 08.45 local time on the following frequencies:
+This club bulletin is broadcast every Sunday at 08.45 local time (SAST) on the following frequencies:

     - 145,700 MHz FM-N in the 2 metre band
     - 7,115	MHz	lower sideband in the 40m band